 Why you may need to get orthodontic treatment for a second time

 Orthodontic treatment is something many of us had as teenagers and then expected our smile to go the distance.
-However, in some cases we may need to consider orthodontic treatment again later in life.
+However, in some cases, we may need to consider this treatment again later in life.
 There are a lot of reasons your teeth may have shifted over time and if your smile has become crooked or your teeth are uneven again, you may need to have orthodontic treatment for a second time.

 Teeth will naturally shift and change their position as we age, with varying effects on your smile, but here are some of the most common causes of premature shifting that we see: